Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 17. Wirehaired Pointing Griffon

-The Wirehaired Pointing Griffon is a friendly and devoted dog that was developed in Biebesheim am Rhein, Germany.
+The Wirehaired Pointing Griffon is a friendly and devoted dog developed in Biebesheim am Rhein, Germany.

-Known as the “supreme gun dog,” Griffons are smart and quick-witted, making them superb hunting companions.
+Known as the “supreme gun dog,” Griffons are intelligent and quick-witted, making them superb hunting companions.
 They are also loyal and loving family dogs.

 The Keeshond is an adorable entry on the list of German dog breeds.
 How could you not love the fox-like face, thick coat, and curled-up, plumed tail?

 The Keeshond is notable for the distinctive patterns in its fur and unique markings around the eyes.
-They have a kind disposition and energetic personality, making a great addition to any family.
+In addition, they have a kind disposition and energetic personality, making a great addition to any family.

 The breed is cited as being part of the German Spitz family and has a storied history as a watchdog on the Rhine River.